tellistone/MultinodeDockerLabBuilder/README.md

 - All mongoDB and Elastic/Opensearch data is persistently stored in ./storage
 - Graylog storage (Journal etc) is persistant but not accessible.
 - There is a script in ./scripts called "mongo-cluster-comand.sh".
-You should run this to make the Mongo nodes form a cluster after bringing the containers up again after a shutdown.
+You can run this to make the Mongo nodes form a cluster after bringing the containers up again after a shutdown.